 - How does B/X Essentials compare to the original B/X books?
 The main (and major!) difference is that the rules for Basic and Expert play are combined, rather than being split across two books.
 Also, as mentioned above, B/X Essentials is written as a quick reference, providing a clarified and better organised presentation of the rules.
 Areas of ambiguity or contradiction in the original rules are cleared up.

 - How does B/X Essentials compare to Labyrinth Lord?
 LL also presents a restatement of the classic B/X rules, however it is written in a fairly verbose style, making it not so useful as a quick reference.
 Also, as noted above, B/X Essentials is a 100% accurate clone whereas Labyrinth Lord introduces many changes to the rules (some major, some subtle).
 In B/X Essentials, clerics do not get a spell at 1st level!

 About the books:

 - Where can I get B/X Essentials?
-Beautifully illustrated print / PDF editions of the first four books in the series (Core Rules, Classes and Equipment, Cleric and Magic-User Spells, and Monsters) are available here, here, here, and here.
-The Open Game Content text of the project (including current work-in-progress on unpublished books) is shared online here.
+Beautifully illustrated and laid out print / PDF editions of the books are available here.
+The Open Game Content text of the project is shared online here.

 - What formats are available?
 The primary format is staple-bound US Trade (6"x9") paperback along with a fully-linked PDF.
 So, yes, this is a small form-factor presentation of the Basic/Expert rules!
 The cool thing about staple-binding is that the books lay flat at the table, enhancing ease of reference.
 Slightly cheaper, perfect-bound editions are also available.

 - How many books are planned?
-The plan for the initial set of books, encompassing the entirety of the pure Basic/Expert game, is five books: 1: Core Rules, 2: Classes and Equipment, 3: Cleric and Magic-User Spells, 4: Monsters, 5: Adventures and Treasures.
+Infinity!
+Well, the core B/X rules reference consists of five books: 1: Core Rules, 2: Classes and Equipment, 3: Cleric and Magic-User Spells, 4: Monsters, 5: Adventures and Treasures.
 Further books to take the B/X rules in different directions are in development.

-- How about a box set?
-This is also something that I'll be looking into, once the five core books are finished.
-The box set may contain additional elements such as an intro book and a starter adventure.
+- How about a boxed set?
+A boxed set of the five core books is also being planned.
+The boxed set may contain additional elements such as an intro book and a starter adventure.